lukaszkorecki/oreo/README.md

 # What is this?

-Oreo combines [Component](https://github.com/stuartsierra/component) and [Aero](https://github.com/juxt/aero) so that you can declaratively define your system, along with the configuration of your components, in a single `config.edn` file.
+Oreo combines [Component](https://github.com/stuartsierra/component) and [Aero](https://github.com/juxt/aero) giving you the ability to declaratively define your system, along with the configuration of your components, in a single `config.edn` file.

 > [!NOTE]
 > I'm using Title-Case for the Component library and lower-case for a component to mean the **actual** components in your system.